OPINION | ISRAEL PAGE | ISRAEL SECTION | HONORING COLLABORATORS | LEGACY OF JOE MELAMED | LEGACY OF DOV LEVIN | FOREIGN MINISTRIES AND THE HOLOCAUST

 This new imbroglio comes on top of a long list of instances of state honoring of Holocaust collaborators, most notoriously the 2012 reburial with full honors of the 1941 Nazi puppet prime minister Juozas Ambrazevičius (Brazaitis) who put his signature on documents confirming Nazi orders for Jews of his own city, Kaunas (Kovno), to be sent to a murder camp and then for the remainder to be incarcerated in what became the Kovno Ghetto.

-What’s going on?
+Is something wrong?
 An Israeli ambassador who won’t publicly mention the ongoing defamation of Israeli citizens Yitzhak Arad, Rachel Margolis and Joseph Melamed (all three were alive when his tenure in Vilnius started and folks begged him) now offers Israeli moral support for naming 2018 in honor of someone who led a pro-Nazi militia in the early days of the Lithuanian Holocaust, less than one month after parliament honored the alleged collaborator by “naming the year”?
 See Yitzhak Arad’s take on the larger issues of Holocaust Obfuscation.

 The diplomatic quid-pro-quo is obvious to most observers.
 Lithuania has again gone out on a diplomatic limb for Israeli Foreign Ministry desires by arranging for the recent appearance at European Union headquarters in Brussels of Israeli prime minister Benjamin Netanyahu, and questions were being asked about reciprocity.
 The surprise is that instead of some new sophisticated military hardware or intelligence capability or economic investment, the major request for reciprocity seems once again to be, incredibly — diplomatic and PR support for Baltic revisionism of the Holocaust.
 Defending History has been following and reporting on this trend from its inception and the first major Israeli “success” based on the policy, that of the 2011 vote against Palestinian membership in UNESCO in return, according to diplomatic sources, for the Israeli state-financed Yad Vashem rejoining the Lithuanian state financed “red-brown commission” that is one of the European Union’s engines for Double Genocide revisionism.